Everything PR News

 • NTSB media protocol.
 The NTSB owns the on-scene factual record once it arrives.
 Airlines and manufacturers do not speculate on cause.
 Public statements stay narrow until investigation conclusions are published, often 12–24 months later.

 • Permanent regulatory record.
 Every aviation incident generates an FAA report, often an NTSB report, and a permanent entry in the FAA Accident and Incident Data System.
-These records are public, structured, and indexed by the AI engines.
+These records are public and structured.

 • Manufacturer reputation exposure.
 Boeing 737 MAX is the contemporary example.
-A single airframe-design issue, indexed across hundreds of incidents and articles, has remade Boeing’s AI engine answer on safety for the indefinite future.
+A single airframe-design issue, indexed across hundreds of incidents and articles, has remade Boeing's safety reputation for the indefinite future.

 The Aviation Crisis Playbook